Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Cabinet & Galley Materials

-All of the cabinetry in the van is made of 13-layer marine grade plywood which is treated so it won’t expand in heat or distort over time.
+All of the cabinetry in the van is made of 13-layer marine grade plywood which was treated so it wouldn’t expand in heat or distort over time.
 Marine grade plywood is the standard used in boats and is made to withstand a bumpy ride.

 Outside Van uses dovetail construction for their drawers which are made out of antimicrobial and eco-friendly bamboo.
 All of the drawers have a slow closing mechanism to prevent them from slamming shut and have push locks to keep the drawers and cabinets from opening while I’m driving.